Wednesday, June 23, 2021

 Do Those 27 Amendments "Prove" We Can Really Reform Constitution?

-Whenever I bring up the antidemocratic and virtual reform-proof nature of the Constitution someone will invariably protest that we already have 27 Amendments... and this somehow "proves" the Constitution CAN be reformed.
 With 27 amendments over 223 years that's about one every 8 years.
-Sounds like there's plenty of flexibility.
+It sounds like there's plenty of flexibility.
 Maybe they have a point... or not.
-To which I counter NONE of these amendments reforms any of the core antidemocratic defects of the Constitution.
-Our system is so antidemocratic that it might never truly be reformed.
+To which I counter NONE of these amendments reforms dealt with any of the core defects of the Constitution centering on the anti-democratic principle of state suffrage... the bizarre notion that the 600k in Wyoming deserve the same political power as the 40 million in California.

 Here's a breakdown of amendments by category... feel free to break them down in other ways: